 Septic Drain Clogs

-Wastewater Backups
+Wastewater Backups in Septic Tanks

 This happens when heavy septic tank lids cannot contain overflowing sewage anymore, resulting in nasty backflows into homes via toilets, sinks, showers, etc.

-How Often Does A Septic Tank Need To Be Pumped?
+How Often Does a Septic Tank Need To Be Pumped?

 How To Identify A Full Septic Tank